progit/progit/de/07-customizing-git/01-chapter7.markdown

 	$ git config --global color.ui true

-Wenn dieser Wert gesetzt wurde benutzt Git für seine Ausgaben Farben, sofern diese zu einem Terminal geleitet werden.
+Wenn dieser Wert gesetzt wurde, benutzt Git für seine Ausgaben Farben, sofern diese zu einem Terminal geleitet werden.
 Weitere mögliche Einstellungen sind 'false', wodurch alle Farben deaktiviert werden, sowie 'always', wodurch Farben immer aktiviert sind, selbst wenn Du Git Befehle in eine Datei oder über eine Pipe zu einem anderen Befehl umleitest.
 Diese Option wurde in Git 1.5.5 hinzugefügt.
 Solltest Du eine ältere Git Version benutzen, so musst Du alle Farbeinstellungen einzeln vornehmen.

 <!--
 When that value is set, Git colors its output if the output goes to a terminal.
 Other possible settings are false, which never colors the output, and always, which sets colors all the time, even if you’re redirecting Git commands to a file or piping them to another command.
 This setting was added in Git version 1.5.5; if you have an older version, you’ll have to specify all the color settings individually.